rigetti/grove/docs/index.rst

    contain the root `toctree` directive.

 ==================================
-Welcome to Groves's documentation!
+Welcome to Grove's documentation!
 ==================================
+Grove is a python library containing quantum algorithms constructed with pyQuil and use the Rigetti Forest service.

+Structure
+_________

+Grove is organized into modules containing self contained documentation of various quantum algorithms.

 .. toctree::
    :name: mastertoc
-   :maxdepth: 3
+   :maxdepth: 2

-   overview
-   installation_quickstart
-   algorithm_detail
-   sourcecode_docs
+   installation
+   algorithms

 Indices and tables
 ==================